dcooney/wordpress-plugin-installer/README.md

 # wordpress-plugin-installer

-The Connekt Plugin Installer is Class for displaying a list of recommended or required plugins inside of a users WordPress admin.
+The Connekt Plugin Installer is a Class for displaying a list of recommended or required plugins inside of a users WordPress admin.

 The installer displays a list of plugins that users can easily install and activate directly for the screen they are currently viewing.